Do I have to obtain employees' consent in order to collect their personal data?

 The UAE does not have any specific consent requirements in the context of employee related personal data, but transferring this data to a third party, publishing employee data (e.g. on a website or on social media), or obtaining data through intrusive means (e.g., though photography, video recordings or online monitoring) risks violating other laws.
 It is therefore good practice to obtain consent before carrying out any of these types of high-risk activities.
 For the mainland, these laws are enforced through local law enforcement, as there is no federal privacy regulator.

 The processing of health data protected under the ICT Health Law (Federal Law No. 2 of 2019 on the Use of Information and Communication Technology (ICT) in Health Fields) has additional restrictions.
 At this time, it’s unclear whether health-related employment data would be subject to this requirement or whether the law will only apply to healthcare companies such as medical providers and insurers.
-Implementing regulations are expected to provide more clarification in the future.

 Free Trade Zones

 When free zones have a data protection law, the personal data should be processed and handled in accordance with that law.
 However, the federal UAE laws will generally also apply, except when they are explicitly excluded under the law of the relevant free zone.

 General mainland criminal laws usually apply in free zones.
 Most of the relevant mainland criminal law provisions refer to the need for a "lawful permission" to undertake the activity in question.
 In the absence of a specific lawful permission, this is usually interpreted to mean that consent is required.
 Where free zones include laws that provide lawful permission, it will generally be sufficient to mitigate the risk under the mainland law.

 However, the relevant mainland criminal laws are drafted more generally than data protection laws in many respects, so it is possible that a person employed in a free zone could make a complaint under a mainland law and that the police could decide to investigate and refer to the public prosecutor.